aaronfeingold/pokemon_api/README.md

 # PokemonApi

-Welcome to your new gem!
+Picachu, I choose you!
+Welcome to my first API/Cli project!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/pokemon_api`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation